Cherokee students can wear ceremonial feathers to graduation

 VIAN, Okla. – Cherokee students will be able to wear eagle feathers to their graduation ceremonies at a northeastern Oklahoma school after the state suggested a ban restricts religious freedom.

-The Tulsa World reports that Oklahoma Attorney General Mike Hunter wrote to Vian Public Schools Tuesday urging officials to allow a student to wear a ceremonial eagle feather to her graduation in May 2019.
+Oklahoma Attorney General Mike Hunter wrote to Vian Public Schools Tuesday urging officials to allow a student to wear a ceremonial eagle feather to her graduation in May 2019.

-Vian Public Schools declined a similar request from another student in May.
+Vian Public Schools declined a similar request from another student in May this year, saying students cannot alter their graduation caps.

 The Cherokee Nation this month asked board members to grant a religious exemption for students who want to practice traditional Cherokee spirituality.
 Hunter's letter arrived as school officials were considering the request.